Exception Management

 You can also create your own statuses based on your own conditions and, again, you have access to thousands of possibilities with the status configuration tool.

-Every time a status matches (or fails to match) your conditions, a label will be applied to the exception item.
-You can optionally trigger emails and REST APIs.
 For example, you can notify the exception requester when the policy-associated exceptions expire.
 The options are endless and it is really up to you what level of complexity you wish to use.

 The web forms used to create these things in eramba can be customised using the custom fields option available in every module.
 You can add, hide, rename and move around fields on the form in almost any way you want.